A solvable walking model for a two-legged robot: Motion along a flat surface

 In figure~\ref{figR-5}, we show the energy $E_p$ necessary to maintain a stride on a flat surface at the transition time $t_{1-}\to t_{1+}$, as a function of $\beta$.
 Therefore, the larger the stride, the larger the energy replenishment.

-Due to the structure of phase space orbits shown in figure~\ref{figR-2}b) and assuming that the energy supply is replenished at each stride, the two-legged robot model presented here is structurally stable, in the sense that slight variations in the initial conditions and robot parameters lead to neighbouring closed trajectories in phase space.
+Due to the structure of phase space orbits shown in figure~\ref{figR-2}b) and assuming that the energy supply is replenished at each stride, the two-legged robot model presented here is stable, as slight variations in the initial conditions and robot parameters lead to neighbouring closed trajectories in phase space.